AI4EPS/PhaseNet/docs/README.md

 ```

 Notes:

+1. The reason for using "--batch_size=1" is because the mseed or sac files usually are not the same length.
+If you want to use a larger batch size for a good prediction speed, you need to cut the data to the same length.

-1. Remove the "--plot_figure" argument for large datasets, because plotting can be very slow.
+2. Remove the "--plot_figure" argument for large datasets, because plotting can be very slow.

 Optional arguments:
 ```